DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/mgs/advanced_syntax.md

 ...Sorry, but you can't "return" a value to the script's "caller."
 (We don't have a call stack!)

-If you want to emulate value-returning behavior, you might try assigning a value to a common variable as a script's last action, then have another script [COPY_SCRIPT](../actions/COPY_SCRIPT) it and use the common variable like normal.
+If you want to emulate value-returning behavior, you might try assigning a value to a variable as a script's last action, then have another script [COPY_SCRIPT](../actions/COPY_SCRIPT) it and use the variable like normal.

 ## While and For